Identification: Black-capped vs. Carolina Chickadee

 Across most of eastern North America, chickadee identification is simple.
 Carolina Chickadee occurs in the south and Black-capped in the north1.
 In a narrow band from northern New Jersey to Kansas, however, Black-capped and Carolina Chickadee meet and hybridize.
 In that area, chickadees are essentially unidentifiable, and observers can only say that an individual bird “shows the characteristics of” one species or the other.
 Luckily, these populations are essentially sedentary, so hybrids are not a big concern away from the contact zone.

+The normal range of Black-capped Chickadee is north of the hybrid zone and the normal range of Carolina south, but you can expect each species to wander a bit and cross over a short distance into the range of the other species.
+Black-capped is more strongly migratory, and therefore more likely to show up south of the hybrid zone (and farther south) than Carolina is to show up north of the zone.
 Carolina Chickadees should be expected to show up just north of the current contact zone, and Black-cappeds can be found in winter (especially in irruption years) well south of the contact zone.
 Identification in these cases is extremely tricky and an observer claiming a record of either species out of range will have a difficult time proving the claim.

 If you are lucky enough to live in or near the contact zone, the best way to familiarize yourself with each species is to take a field trip north or south into pure Black-capped or Carolina country.
 Studying birds of known species – and the variation within each species – will give you more confidence for identifying the chickadees in the zone of contact.